PioniaPHP-project/pionia-docs/content/docs/documentation/services/generic_services_advanced.md

 ---
-title: 'Advanced Generic Services'
+title: "Advanced Generic Services"
-parent: '600_generic_services'
+parent: "600_generic_services"
-description: 'Guides the developer in the advanced usages on Pionia Generic Services.'
+description: "Guides the developer in the advanced usages on Pionia Generic Services."
-summary: 'Pionia Generic Services can be used for more than CRUD operations.
-This guide shows you how to use them.'
+summary: "Pionia Generic Services can be used for more than CRUD operations.
+This guide shows you how to use them."
 date: 2024-06-29 19:57:09.923 +0300
 lastmod: 2024-06-29 19:57:09.923 +0300
 draft: false
 weight: 506
 toc: true
 seo:
-    title: 'Pionia Generic Services- Advanced' # custom title (optional)
+  title: "Pionia Generic Services- Advanced" # custom title (optional)
-    description: 'Handling Advanced Generic Services in Pionia' # custom description (recommended)
+  description: "Handling Advanced Generic Services in Pionia" # custom description (recommended)
-    canonical: '' # custom canonical URL (optional)
+  canonical: "" # custom canonical URL (optional)
   noindex: true # false (default) or true
 ---

 {{<callout tip>}}
 This section assumes that you have a basic understanding how Generic Services work in Pionia.
 If you haven't, you can check the [Generic Services section](/documentation/services/generic-services/) first.
 {{</callout >}}

 # Introduction

 Pionia Generic Services can be used to do more than just CRUD operations.
 This section is also still growing immensely as we discover more ways to use Generic Services.
 In this section, we will look at how to use Generic Services for more advanced operations.